 First, there is a lack of empirical evidence that examines the link between building characteristics and predicting temperature-related illness and death.
 Studies assessing the sensitivity of overheating risk to building characteristics often use building performance simulations to model the indoor temperature exposure.
 These studies use simulation outputs such as maximum daily room temperature (Mavrogianni et al. 2012; Samuelson et al. 2020), percent of time in different U.S. Occupational Safety and Health Administration (OSHA) heat index (HI) risk categories (Sun, Specian, and Hong 2020), or the degree-hours the wet-bulb globe temperature (WBGT) index exceeded a threshold value (Baniassadi, Heusinger, and Sailor 2018) to model the risk of overheating.
 While there are many thermal indices, as yet none of them are validated for personal exposure indoors, meaning the recommended thresholds are not based on empirical observations of temperature-related health hazards in this context (Kuras et al. 2017; Kenny et al. 2019).

-The second research gap is the limited understanding of the role of personal attributes, affecting vulnerability, versus building characteristics, affecting exposure, in temperature-related health hazards.
+The second research gap is the limited understanding of the role of personal attributes like race and age affecting vulnerability, versus building characteristics, affecting exposure, in temperature-related health hazards.
 Risk is a product of vulnerability and exposure (IPCC 2023).
 Few HVI include detailed building characteristics and few studies using building performance simulations review the interaction of building and occupant characteristics.
 Baniassadi et al. (Baniassadi et al. 2019) account for some effects of occupant income by modeling AC non-functionality and occupant age by using a conservative value for their overheating threshold.

 To overcome these research gaps, this study trains and evaluates models that predict temperature-related illness based on a nationwide survey of building and household characteristics in American homes.
 This study revolves around two research questions: